briankwest/roomservice/README.md

 ## Conclusion

 The RoomieServe AI system is designed to enhance the room service experience by providing a seamless, AI-driven ordering process.
-By utilizing the customer's phone number as a unique identifier, the system efficiently manages orders, ensuring accuracy and personalized service.
+By utilizing the customer's room number as a unique identifier, the system efficiently manages orders, ensuring accuracy and personalized service.

 This comprehensive plan outlines the key components, function specifications, data structures, and example interactions necessary to implement RoomieServe AI using mock data.
 The mocked-up Python functions demonstrate how the backend operates without the need for a database, making it suitable for demonstrations and initial development phases.